 Yes, it is a First Amendment right to display that contempt and to disparage those who served.
 The great irony is that those who do are permitted to enjoy the advantages and freedom veterans have won for them just the same.

-I joined the U.S. Army in the 1960s and spent almost four years on active duty with the Army Security Agency (ASA).
+I joined the U.S. Army in the 1960s and spent almost four years on active duty with the Army Security Agency (ASA) where I had a Top Secret & Crypto security clearance doing signals intelligence work focused on the Soviet Union and its Warsaw Pact allies.
 It was probably the best thing I ever did.
 It taught me about leadership, self-discipline, and working as part of a team.
 It taught me to be dependable and trustworthy.
 And it showed me the importance of serving something more important than yourself—the country that you were fortunate enough to be a citizen of.

 I achieved the rank of Sergeant (E-5) and had I re-upped I was promised an immediate promotion to Staff Sergeant (E-6) along with a hefty re-enlistment bonus because I had what the Army considered a “critical MOS” (Military Occupation Specialty).
 I declined because I wanted to finish my college education and become a foreign correspondent.
 I achieved both and I credit my time in the U.S. Army with teaching me about setting goals and doing what is necessary to achieve them.